opal/opal.github.io/source/docs/compiled_ruby.html.md

 ### Method Missing

 Opal supports `method_missing`.
-This is a key feature of Ruby, and opal wouldn't be much use without it!
+This is a key feature of Ruby, and Opal wouldn't be much use without it!
 This page details the implementation of `method_missing` for Opal.

 #### Method dispatches